 It’s been a tough year for kids and teens—college kids abruptly sent packing; seniors closing out high school without proms; and most students spending their days in front of a computer to learn afar from schools designed for in-person study.
+With winter coming, many students are finding themselves fully remote for the foreseeable future.

 The pandemic has made families rethink how to educate their kids moving forward.
 In private conversations and public chat groups, parents have been asking about homeschooling, learning pods, and online learning options offered by institutions experienced in teaching kids at a distance.